MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupsgetgroupasync.md

 ## Remarks

 Returns the ID, name, role list and other non-membership related information about a group.
-See also GroupUpdateGroupAsync.
-If successful, call [PFGroupsGetGroupGetResult](pfgroupsgetgroupgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFGroupsGetGroupGetResultSize](pfgroupsgetgroupgetresultsize.md) and [PFGroupsGetGroupGetResult](pfgroupsgetgroupgetresult.md) to get the result.

 ## Requirements